Contact Us

 One challenge that could be huge for some local authorities is the cost implication of the transition.
 Most local authorities will be required to replace the old alarms with a new GSM (Global System for Mobile Communication) device.

-In order to make best use of your resources you need to be aware of the number of GSM boxes and SIM cards that will be needed initially to be prepared for the increase in budget that might be needed.
-Through planning this effectively, every individual that needs it will have the resources they need.
+To make best use of your resources you need to be aware of the number of GSM boxes and SIM cards that will be needed initially to be prepared for the increase in budget that might be needed.
+Through planning this effectively, every individual who needs it will have the resources they need.

 Planning for every step and challenge which could occur when developing your transition plan is essential to prevent major disruption.
 Every decision should benefit the end-users.
 If a challenge occurs then contingency plans should be in place and end-users must be notified so there is no confusion.